 Tax Focus: Income Tax Returns

 When you sell capital assets such as shares, or property, you typically generate a capital loss or a capital gain on the sale.
 This is determined by comparing the purchase price of the asset to the price at which you sold it for.
 While this issue may seem simple, it can actually get very complex very quickly, so in this Help Centre article, we’ll explain the basics of capital transactions, and how they can be recorded on the Airtax tax return.
-You’ll also find out how you can get further help from a PwC tax accountant when things start to get tricky.

 What is capital gains tax (CGT)?